Adrian0350/Lumina/README.md

 # Lumina
-Is a base system for automatic relay triggering.
+Is a base system for automatic relay triggering using declarative programming.

 In this instance I used the code to trigger a group of lamps with adjustable daylight intensity triggering.
+Although the function of luminosity is not in Lumens it's still pretty accurate.
+Will upgrade functionality with the use of real Lumen scale.

 It is completely expandable.
-Depending on your needs you might or might not need to add more components (a multiplexer for instance).
+Depending on your needs you might or might not need to add more components or code (a multiplexer for instance).

 ###  Basic Components